-V. Measuring Progress - Moving Forward Why having a path forward counts
+V. Measuring Progress - Moving Forward

+Why having a path forward counts

-Economic development in Maine and in our region has traditionally been either reactive (someone calls with a "the greatest business opportunity in a decade") or needs based (if we only had that new technology park, the phone would ring off the hook).
-For the past few years, the Northern Maine Development Commission (NMDC) has been utilizing an innovative and more logical approach to community economic development; asset based.
-The Mobilize Northern Maine (MNM) - and now, Mobilize Downeast Maine (MDEM) - initiatives employ a community-based collaborative process that engages businesses and community organizations to develop sustainable, specific and measurable goals for the region.
+Economic development in Maine and in our region has traditionally been either reactive (someone calls with "the greatest business opportunity in a decade") or needs based (if we only had that new technology park, the phone would ring off the hook).
+Northern Maine Development Commission (NMDC) has been utilizing an innovative and more logical approach to community economic development; asset based.
+The Mobilize Northern Maine (MNM) initiative employs a community-based collaborative process that engages businesses and community organizations to develop sustainable, specific and measurable goals for the region.
 These goals are benchmarked to the current economy and form the evaluative backdrop to determine if economic initiatives are working.
 An essential aspect of the Mobilize Maine process is to identify the human, natural, educational and social resources present in the region and leverage them to create jobs and expand opportunity.
 The paradigm shift from the old economic development model is the creation of a collective mindset of regional independence and self-determination that builds on the resources already in our control.
 This reliance on "what we have" as opposed to "what we need" is a liberating approach that develops strategies that build on regional business clusters and their relative competitiveness in the global economy.
 In addition, these strategies underpin the initiatives that NMDC carries out to help regional businesses expand and new businesses form.
 This progressive approach, involving business and community interests, creates an economic path forward that has direction, focus and commitment.